Online supervision with Dr. Emily Fornwalt, PhD, LPC-MHSP, approved clinical supervisor

 We might try an online sandtray or a drawing when words fail you.
 I love creative approaches.

-Now, you might be asking yourself, “You said collaboration, too, Emily.
-What does that look like?”
+Now, you might be asking yourself, “Emily, What does that look like?”

 I believe we both bring something to the table when we meet.
 You will always have expertise about your client and what’s happening in the room that I cannot have.
 I respect that, and we’ll use it.